Data Centers in Londrina

 Natural Disaster Risk

-Londrina has a Moderate natural disaster risk profile, with an overall INFORM Risk score of 5.2 out of 10, as of September 2025.
-The risk profile is driven primarily by potential climate-related events rather than seismic activity, which is very low.
+Londrina has a High overall disaster risk profile, with an INFORM Risk score of 5.2 out of 10, as of September 2025.
+This assessment is primarily influenced by non-geophysical factors; the risk from natural hazards is moderate and concentrated on specific threats.